bgamble43/juniper/README.md

 # Juniper repo
 beep boop

-Juniper and Mist automation scripts.
-Ansible and python, on-box and off.
+Juniper and Mist automation scripts and configurations; Ansible and python, on-box and off.